riohib/SSFL/README.md

 ## Citation

-If you use this code in your research, please cite our paper:
+If you find this work useful in your research, please cite our paper:

 ```bibtex
 @article{ohib2025communicationefficient,